Girl Guides evolved from the Scouting movement, founded by Robert Baden-Powell, in the early years of the 20th century.

 Baden-Powell’s sister Agnes took charge of Girl Guiding in its early years and was followed by Baden-Powell’s wife, Olave.

 In Hawthorn, Miss Louie Kerr who had previously helped her fiancé with his troop of Boy Scouts, wrote to Agnus Baden-Powell and was given permission to become a Captain (Leader) of Baden-Powell Girl Guides.
 She was also sent instructions and the Law along with her warm wishes for success as a Girl Guide Leader.

-A notice appeared in the Hawthorn and Camberwell Citizen inviting those who wished to become Girl Guides to meet at 3062 Burwood Road Hawthorn on 6 February, 1911.
+A notice appeared in the Hawthorn and Camberwell Citizen inviting those who wished to become Girl Guides to meet at 306 Burwood Road Hawthorn on 6 February, 1911.
 Reassurances about conduct were added.
 A large umbrella, striped red and white, swung out from the upper storey of this building, high above the street.
 This splash of colour was a treasured landmark and one of the last old business signs to survive in the area.
 The building has since been demolished and the plaque is in the procession of Guides Victoria.